Solar-network/docs/docs/tutorials/iot/boards/esp8266-adafruit/README.md

  * ESP8266 Cpp-Crypto Usage Sketch
  *
  * This sketch covers how to use the Cpp-Crypto library.
- * It allows your ESP8266 use Swipechain cryptographic protocols.
+ * It allows your ESP8266 use Solar cryptographic protocols.
  */

  /**